esseswann/graphql-binary/README.md

 GraphQL Binary protocol packs and unpacks GraphQL query into a schema tied ByteArrays which allows up to 5x traffic reduction and significant parsing (unpack stage) performance boost

 # Stage
 This project is currently in proof on concept stage.
-Mutations, Query Arguments, Variables, custom types are not supported
+Mutations, Query Arguments, Variables, custom types are not supported.
+We are currently have no intent on supporting Union and Interface types

 # Concept
 ```graphql